BUYING TMT PRODUCTS

 So what can you do to stop or limit fading?
 Keep them out of direct light and away from heat as much as possible.
 Some people suggest laminating them.
 However, laminating poses a risk as it may work or it may trigger the blackening process described above.
 If any heat is used to laminate the ticket, your entire ticket may turn black.
 Others suggest spray lacquer but we haven't heard conclusive evidence if this works or not.
 We suggest keeping the tickets in a Ticket Album and storing it in a cool place.
 As an added insurance step to minimize light exposure, have the back of the ticket facing out.
 Simply flip the ticket over when you and your friends want to enjoy it.
 If you want to frame a concert ticket goahead and do so.
 Just keep the frame away of direct sunlight and heat.
 However if you fear that it may fade, consider making a copy of it using your home scanner/printer.RETURN POLICYI received my product and would like to know what your return policy is?

 We accept returns within 30 days of shipment date on most of our general, in-stock items.
-Please note that any returns from orders placed on or after Dec.
-5, 2009, will be subject to a 10% re-stocking fee.
+Please note that all returns for non-customized products will be subject to a 15% re-stocking fee.
 All returned items must be sent back in the original packaging and arrive in new condition.
 It is suggested that you purchase insurance on the return shipment because if the item arrives broken or damaged we will not issue a refund.

 We can not accept returns on any personalized products or custom-made pieces including Ballpark, Arena, Game-Day, and First-Game Ticket Frames as well as our 8x10 Photo & Ticket Frames, Framed Mega Tickets, and Concert Ticket Frames.
 Also, we can not accept returns on Engraved Ticket Stands, Engraved Ticket Holders, and custom-made display cases.
 We will accept returns on these products if the item is damaged, defective, or shipped in error.
 We do not pay return shipping costs if customer changes mind or product does not meet their expectations.